-You will see your doctor regularly while you have this treatment so they can monitor its effects.
-This section should help you discuss any queries about your treatment and its side effects with your doctor or specialist nurse.
+You will see your doctor or nurse regularly while you have this treatment, so they can monitor its effects.

 Hormones are substances produced naturally in the body.
 They act as chemical messengers and help control the activity of cells and organs.
-Hormonal therapies interfere with the production or action of particular hormones in the body.
+Hormonal therapies interfere with the way hormones are made or how they work in the body.

 Back to top